LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 In the instructions below, use your *GitHub* username instead of `my-name`.

 1. Follow the directions below to create a new *GitHub* organization account with a username of `my-name-org` (of course naming is up to you)
-    * There is documentation at this link, [New *GitHub* Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch), or you can follow the bullets below
+    * There is documentation at this link, [New *GitHub* Organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch){: target="_blank" }, or you can follow the bullets below
     * Log into `my-name` and click on your icon (at upper right) and choose Settings
     * On the left side-bar, click on Organizations
     * In the new view, click on New Organization and choose Free for the plan by clicking on  `Create a free organization`.